GianlucaGuarini/icaro/README.md

 # Performance

-`icaro` is really fast [compared to the other reactive libs](https://github.com/GianlucaGuarini/reactive-libs-bench) because it throttles smartly all the state changes
+`icaro` is really fast [compared to the other reactive libs](https://github.com/GianlucaGuarini/reactive-libs-bench) because it smartly throttles all the state changes.

 # Usage

-`icaro` will let you listen all the changes happening in a javascript object or array grouping them efficiently optimizing the performances of your listeners
+`icaro` will let you listen to all the changes happening in a javascript object or array, grouping them efficiently, and optimizing the performance of your listeners.

 ```js